A Hamiltonian description of finite-time singularity in Euler's fluid equations: Acknowledgment

 \section{Acknowledgment}

 PJM was supported by U.S. Dept.\ of Energy Contract \# DE-FG05-80ET-53088 and a Forschungspreis from the Alexander von Humboldt Foundation.
-YK acknowledges support from JSPS KAKENHI grant \# JP19122056 and \# JP16747321.
+YK acknowledges support from JSPS KAKENHI grant \#19H00641 and \#16H06339.